wp-plugins/blogvault-real-time-backup/readme.txt

 = How do I update the blogVault Backup Plugin =
 You can update the blogVault Backup Plugin from within the WordPress Admin Panel itself.
 We have published the backup plugin in the WordPress Repository.
 We regularly update our backup plugin.
 Alternatively you can update the plugin from the blogVault Dashboard too.

+== Screenshots ==

+1. Backup of all your WordPress sites managed from one location

 == Changelog ==
 = 1.11 =
 * Making the backup plugin compatible with older versions of WordPress. network_site_url was not available in WP versions older than 3.0.
 For older versions we use get_bloginfo("wpurl").
+* The randomly generated secret key is sent to the server during login or signup.
+This will let us configure the keys easily on the plugin for backups to take place.
+* Adding the screenshot to show all backups being managed from one dashboard.

 = 1.10 =
 * Ability to not do dynamic backups for updates to certain changes to the options table.